 The general examination is administered by the student's General Examination Committee, which determines the outcome of the examination.
 After the oral examination, the student is asked to leave the room and the Examination Committee evaluates the written and oral parts of the examination, as well as the student's overall performance in the neuroscience program (course work, rotations, work ethic, etc.).
-Representatives of the Student Progress Committee are responsible for providing the student's records.
 The student's major advisor will be present during these deliberations and asked to comment on the intellectual and technical development of the student during the time in the laboratory prior to the examination.
 Again, while preliminary data from the student's own experiments are not a prerequisite for the examination, data can be useful as a demonstration of the student's abilities and work ethic.
 The general examination committee will vote on the outcome and can recommend unconditional pass (no more than one dissenting vote), incomplete pending specific remediation, or failure.
 In the case of failure, the student may be invited, at the discretion of the general examination committee, to retake the examination.
 The chair of the general examination committee will communicate the outcome to the candidate immediately following the deliberations.
 The final results, bearing the signature of each examination committee member, will then be reported to the graduate records office.